Welcome to Cycles Research Institute

 To study cycles and fluctuating phenomena in any and every discipline.

-Scientific disciplines include astronomy, biology, brain waves, chemistry, climate, cosmology, dendrochronology, economics, eeg, geology, health, history, physics, social trends, war, weather.
+Scientific disciplines include astronomy, biology, brain waves, chemistry, climate, cosmology, dendrochronology, economics, eeg, geology, health, history, physics, physics, social trends, war, weather.
 Market studies include commodities, currencies, economics, exchange rates, finance, interest rates, markets, stocks and shares, trading.
 Other aspects of cycles include ancient knowledge, astrology, religion & spirituality and any other fields of study.
 Also of interest are the collection of time series data, mathematical techniques for cycles analysis, and theories of cycles and the relationship to music.

 Cycles Research Institute Advisory Board